-- 2.3 The actions that the Commission can take will to some extent be constrained by the level of support that the Overview and Scrutiny Co-ordination Team can provide to the Commission. - 2.4 The Commission is advised that for the coming Municipal year the Coordination Team is able to offer each of the six Overview and Scrutiny Commissions up to 26 meetings of around two hours duration.
-It is expected that seven of these meetings will be taken up by the Commission's scheduled meetings. - 2.5 The remaining 19 meetings are therefore available to the Commission for extended scrutiny or policy development topic reviews, or for any other activities that the Commission considers would enable it to achieve its objectives for the coming year. - 2.6 In order to make best use of the 19 meetings, it is suggested that the Commission should develop a work plan for the coming Municipal year.
+- 2.3 The actions that the Commission can take will to some extent be constrained by the level of support that the Overview and Scrutiny Coordination Team can provide to the Commission. - 2.4 The Commission is advised that for the coming Municipal year the Coordination Team is able to offer each of the six Overview and Scrutiny Commissions up to 26 meetings of around two hours duration.
+Seven of these meetings will be taken up by the Commission's scheduled meetings. - 2.5 The remaining 19 meetings are therefore available to the Commission for extended scrutiny or policy development topic reviews, or for any other activities that the Commission considers would enable it to achieve its objectives for the coming year. - 2.6 In order to make best use of the 19 meetings, it is suggested that the Commission should develop a work plan for the coming Municipal year.
 The work plan should take into account any known demands on Commission time such as budget scrutiny, and should then allocate the remaining meetings to either topic or scrutiny review work according to Commission members' perception of needs and priorities.
-The actions that the Commission will take in order to meet the Annual Report objectives can where appropriate be incorporated in the work plan. - 2.7 To facilitate development of the Commission's work plan it is suggested that prior to the next meeting of the Commission, members should inform the Co-ordination Officer of any issues or topics that they consider it would be of benefit for the Commission to scrutinise or review.
-The Coordination Officer will collate this information for circulation at the meeting. - 2.8 As in previous years, the Co-ordination Team is arranging to provide a training session for Overview and Scrutiny members.
-The training will take place on 20 July and as well as the principles of Overview and Scrutiny it is also planned to include sessions on performance management and the use of Performance Eye, on work and meeting planning, and on engaging the public in scrutiny.
-If members would like any other issues included in the training they should contact the Co-ordination Team. - 2.9 It is also suggested that the June-July period of the coming Municipal year could be used to familiarise the Commissions with their new portfolios.
-This could be done in a variety of ways.
-For example, with the previous Education Commission it was arranged for members to visit selected schools in order to see some of the condition issues that affect school buildings.
-On another occasion, Education Commission members visited a number of the schools PFI sites in the City.
-Both these visits gave members information than could not easily have been gained from reports and presentations.
-If there are issues or areas within the Commission's portfolio on which members would like more information, they should contact the Co-ordination Team.
+The actions that the Commission will take in order to meet the Annual Report objectives can where appropriate be incorporated in the work plan. - 2.7 Attached [to follow] at Appendix 4 are the suggestions made to date of possible topic and in-depth scrutiny reviews for the current municipal year.
+These are a combination of suggestions by members of the Commission, Council Cabinet and the wider Council.
+Other proposals are still welcome but should be notified to the Co-ordination Officer by Friday 1 July. - 2.8 As in previous years, the Co-ordination Team is arranging to provide a training session for Overview and Scrutiny members.
+The training may take place on 27 July and as well as the principles of Overview and Scrutiny it is also planned to include sessions on performance management and the use of Performance Eye, on work and meeting planning, and on engaging the public in scrutiny.
+If members would like any other issues included in the training they should contact the Co-ordination Team. - 2.9 It is also suggested that the July-August period of the municipal year could be used to familiarise new Commission members about its portfolio of responsibilities.
+For example, a minibus tour could take in visits to area based regeneration schemes and to minority ethnic community/cultural centres.
+If there are issues or areas within the Commission's portfolio on which members would like more information, they should contact the Coordination Officer.

-For more information contact: David Romaine 01332 255598 e-mail david.romaine@derby.gov.uk Background papers: Appendix 1 - Implications List of appendices: Appendix 2 - Commission Portfolios Appendix 3 - Extract from the 2004/05 Annual Report of the Council's Overview and Scrutiny Commissions
+For more information contact: Rob Davison 01332 255596 e-mail rob.davison@derby.gov.uk

+Background papers: Appendix 1 - Implications List of appendices: Appendix 2 - Commission Portfolios

+Appendix 1 - Implications

+Appendix 2 - Commission Portfolios

+Appendix 3 - Extract from the 2004/05 Annual Report of the Council's

+Overview and Scrutiny Commissions

+Appendix 4 - Suggested scrutiny and topic reviews